 Black River & Western Railroad – Flemington

 Located in Hunterdon County, the Black River & Western Railroad will thrill little conductors.
 Antique passenger coaches depart from Flemington or Ringoes for a scenic, 75-minute ride.
-Seasonal rides include: The North Pole Express (sold out for 2017), the Eerie Limited, and the Corn Maze and Pumpkin Patch.
+Seasonal rides include: The North Pole Express (almost sold out for 2018), the Eerie Limited, and the Corn Maze and Pumpkin Patch.

 The Central Railroad of New Jersey Terminal – Jersey City